vanmars/cms_portfolio/README.md

 ## Known Bugs

-* Figure out why registration form does not add first and last name to database (probably because default is set to "")
+* Registration form does not add first and last name to database
-* Some bootstrap styling (display-4) not working; not sure why?

 ## Items to Improve

 * Complete all stretch specifications
-* Add username or email to navbar, once user logs in
-* Improve overall styling
 * Refactor
 * Add integration tests